logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/cluster_creation.md

   </figure>
 </p>

-#### Limiting outbound traffic to Hopsworks.ai
+#### Limiting outbound traffic to managed.hopsworks.ai

-Clusters created on Hopsworks.ai need to be able to send http requests to api.hopsworks.ai.
-If you have strict regulation regarding outbound traffic, you can enable the *Use static IPs to communicate with Hopsworks.ai* checkbox to get a list of IPs to be allowed as shown below:
+Clusters created on [managed.hopsworks.ai](https://managed.hopsworks.ai) need to be able to send http requests to api.hopsworks.ai.
+If you have strict regulation regarding outbound traffic, you can enable the *Use static IPs to communicate with [managed.hopsworks.ai](https://managed.hopsworks.ai)* checkbox to get a list of IPs to be allowed as shown below:

 <p align="center">
   <figure>